stuerp/foo_midi/docs/README.md

 | GS&nbsp;SC&#8209;8820  | General Sound specification with Roland SC-8820 initialization |
 | XG          | Extended General MIDI specification created by Yamaha |

+#### Filter effects

-The **Filter effects** setting prevents reverb and chorus messages from being sent to the player.
+This setting prevents reverb and chorus messages from being sent to the player.
 It does not change the reverb and chorus settings of the player.

+#### Use LibMT32Emu with MT-32

-When you enable the  **Use LibMT32Emu with MT-32** setting the selected player will be ignored and LibMT32Emu will be used whenever an MT-32 MIDI file is played.
+When you enable this setting the selected player will be ignored and LibMT32Emu will always be used whenever an MT-32 MIDI file is played.

+#### Use VSTi with XG

-Enabling the **Use S-YXG50 VSTi with XG** setting will ignore the selected player and use the Yamaha S-YXG50 VSTi whenever an XG MIDI file is played.
+This setting will ignore the selected player and use the VSTi specified on the **[MIDI Player / Paths](#paths)** page whenever an XG MIDI file is played.
+Typically the Yamaha S-YXG50 VSTi is configured there.

-> [!Important]
-> You have to specify the location of the VSTi on the **MIDI Player / [Paths](#paths)** preferences page.
+#### Extra percussion channel

-**Extra percussion channel** will assign channel 16 as an extra percussion channel whenever a track is found in the MIDI file that contains metadata of type Text, Trackname or Instrumentname that contains the word `drum` (case-insensitive).
+This setting will assign channel 16 as an extra percussion channel whenever a track is found in the MIDI file that contains metadata of type Text, Trackname or Instrumentname that contains the word `drum` (case-insensitive).

-**Exclude unsupported EMIDI track designation** will ignore tracks in an [Apogee Expanded MIDI (EMIDI)](https://moddingwiki.shikadi.net/wiki/Apogee_Expanded_MIDI) file with Track Designation control change messages (`CC 110`) with unsupported instrument definitions.
+#### Exclude unsupported EMIDI track designation

+This setting will ignore tracks in an [Apogee Expanded MIDI (EMIDI)](https://moddingwiki.shikadi.net/wiki/Apogee_Expanded_MIDI) file with Track Designation control change messages (`CC 110`) with unsupported instrument definitions.

+#### Disable instrument changes

-Enabling **Disable instrument changes** will remove all Program Change messages from the MIDI stream.
+Enabling this setting will remove all Program Change messages from the MIDI stream.

+#### Disable bank changes

-Enabling **Disable bank changes** will remove all Control Change bank change messages from the MIDI stream. (`CC 0` and `CC 32`)
+Enabling this setting will remove all Control Change bank change messages from the MIDI stream. (`CC 0` and `CC 32`)

 ### FM Synthesis